If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Where should you dig?

-Look for areas where there are large clusters of green plants and dig there.
+Look for areas with large clusters of green plants and dig there.
 Dry riverbeds and streambeds are also good places to dig a seep.

 Start by digging a hole about 3 feet wide and ½ foot deep.
 Is the dirt turning into wet mud?
 If so, then this is a good place.